openwsn-berkeley/lakers/examples/lakers-no_std/README.md

 You can exit QEMU pressing `CTRL-A`, then `X`.
 Or, if you're using tmux like me, `CTRL-A`, `A`, `X`.

-If you wanna try it on a embedded device, you can update the chip on `.cargo/config.toml` and run
+If you wanna try it on a embedded device, you can modify the selected chip on `.cargo/config.toml` and run

     cargo run --target="thumbv7em-none-eabihf" --release